Skip to content

 Section titled “Project Vending: Automated Project Creation”

-Manually creating GCP projects leads to:
+Manually creating GCP projects leads to severe operational bottlenecks and security risks:

 Stop and think: How many manual steps would it take to configure a VPC, delete the default network, enable 10 APIs, set up log sinks, and configure IAM for a single project?
 Now multiply that by 50 projects a year.